12 Tips for Drilling Holes in Metal

-If you'll be drilling a lot of holes, or need to drill through hard, abrasive metals like stainless steel or cast iron, spend a couple bucks more for black oxide or cobalt steel bits.
+If you’ll be drilling a lot of holes, or need to drill through hard, abrasive metals like stainless steel or cast iron, spend a couple bucks more for black oxide or a cobalt steel drill bit for metal.
 These bits will bore more holes before becoming dull.
 Some bits also have a special coating called titanium nitride (TiN), which manufacturers claim helps resist heat and friction better, making these bits last up to six times longer than standard high-speed steel bits.

 Protect Your Eyes

 It only takes one tiny metal fragment to cause a serious eye injury, so proper eye protection when drilling metal is an absolute must.
 For the best protection, choose safety glasses that wrap around the sides of your face.

 For drilling holes in steel that’s 1/8 in. or thicker, use cutting fluid or a multipurpose oil like 3-IN-ONE.
 Lubricating the bit reduces friction and heat buildup, which makes drilling easier and your bits last longer.
 For easier-to-drill metals like aluminum, brass or cast iron, lubrication isn’t usually necessary.

 After drilling a hole in metal, it’s a good idea to remove any sharp edges or burrs left behind.
 You can buy fancy deburring tools to smooth sharp edges, but before spending money on one, try this trick: Take a twist bit slightly larger in diameter than the hole you just drilled, and gently hand-twist it over the top of the hole.
 This will smooth out the edge of the hole and grind away any burrs.

 Hole Saws Cut Bigger Holes